 Buy sturdy rolling carts in the kitchen.

-If they have a larger kitchen, buy a small, sturdy rolling cart to help move stuff around without carrying it.
+If they have a larger kitchen, buy a small, sturdy rolling cart (Affiliate Link) to help move stuff around without carrying it.
 Below are examples of ones I found on Amazon.com (affiliate).
 I liked it because the middle basket has sides.

 Please note these are affiliate links through Amazon, and at no additional cost, I will earn an affiliate commission if you click through and decide to make a purchase.